rvennam/kube-code-camp/exercise-2/README.md

     ibmcloud cr login
     ```

-5. Select a unique name for your project.
+5. Select a unique name for your project. **NOTE: This unique name must be all lowercase**.
 This could be something like `your-initials-app-somenumber`, or `bmv-app-1227`.
 Set this unique name as the MYPROJECT environment variable:
     ```
     export MYPROJECT=<UNIQUE_PROJECT_NAME>
     ```